la2050/archive/_projects/2016/support-the-annual-hollywood-fringe-festival-including-expanding-the-fringe-scholarships-program.md

   - Volunteers
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  Hollywood Fringe seeks support for its annual June festival, which is currently one of the largest open-access art festivals in the country.
+The festival gives 100% of ticket sales to the performers and is supported by volunteers and staff who work well below market rates.
+The organization is especially looking for support of its Fringe Scholarships program, which provides scholarships to performers from diverse and underrepresented backgrounds.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]